ladybug-tools/ladybug-web/README.md

 	* Slide-out "hamburger" menu support for mobile devices

-### Latest update: 2016-03-20 / R8
+### Latest update: 2016-03-21 / R9

-* Code clean-up and updates to many variable names
-	* Always room from improvement
-	* Now mostly based on init, set and get paradigm
-* Analemma and sun position logic mostly - but not all - OK
-* Improve action of date sliders
+* Analemmas are no longer upside down
+* Calculates analemma for every day of month - not just first 28 as in previous release
+* Add transparent yellow band to indicate full Sun path

+### Issues

+* Sun path band incorrectly positions itself
+	* Tries to be its own algorithm - good for checking errors
+	* Fall back could be to create sun path band from analemma vertices
+* Latitude and longitude sliders not working properly
-* Fixed updates time zone data always updating - even if no lat/lon changes
+* Maps not always not updating properly when using lat/lon sliders
-* Light shadow box included just for debug - zoom out to see it all
+* Permalink support (currently broken )

 ### Things To Do / Road Map

-* Calculate analemma for every day of month - not just first 28
 * Do something when Google API reports no time zone
 * Text input for lat and lon // or wait for permalinks?
 * Replace/Upgrade SunCalc.js with NOAA/Bostock JavaScript
-* Translucent ring to indicate full Sun path
 * Animations
 * Add reference object choices
 * Add solar times readout - with buttons to display sun position for location, date and time